Private Alan Brown, Killed in Action, 10th July 1918, age 19 years.

-Alan was a Private and served as a stretcher bearer in the 8th Battalion Somerset Light Infantry, (28341 or 28431).
 Alan was killed in action in France on July 10th 1918, while waiting to bring in the wounded.
-Captain H Pople wrote to his parents:
+Captain H Pople (I believe this was Acting Captain Herbert Keith Pople) wrote to Alan’s parents:

 The Reverend T B Harding, a chaplain, wrote: